BlockchainCommons/www.blockchaincommons.com/_posts/2019-01-04-First-SmartCustody-Workshop-Simple-Cold-Storage-and-Self-Custody.md

 $2,000 includes the workshop, handouts, and other self-custody related materials.
 There are a couple $1,000 tickets for registered non-profits that accept or manage cryptocurrency.
 Contact [Christopher Allen](mailto:ChristopherA@LifeWithAlacrity.com) if you wish to pay via cryptocurrency.

+## Future Events & Mailing List

+If you wish to be notified about future #SmartCustody workshops, events, guides, books, etc. you can subscribe to our Announcements Mailing List.

 ## Hosted By

 [![blockchain-commons-logo](/images/blockchain-commons-logo.png)](https://www.BlockchainCommons.com)